-So in SQL Server 2005 and 2008 Max Server Memory really, for the most part, was just this memory.
-Memory for things like CLR (yes it needs its own memory), linked servers, connections, the lock managers, etc were typically managed outside of this allocation pool.
+So in SQL Server 2005 and 2008 Max Server Memory, for the most part, was just this memory.
+Memory for things like CLR (yes it needs its memory), linked servers, connections, the lock managers, etc. were typically managed outside of this allocation pool.
 Starting in SQL Server 2012 this changed – the max memory controls more memory allocation areas.
 We could very quickly complicate this post by getting into what is and isn’t included, instead, I’ll link to this post from Microsoft describing the change that started in SQL Server 2012.
-You can click here and see some more differences and read about single page allocations vs multi page allocations and what Max Server Memory controls specifically.
+You can click here and see some more differences and read about single page allocations vs. multi-page allocations and what Max Server Memory controls specifically.

 Checking Max Server Memory

-Through SQL Server Management Studio you would right click on your instance in object explorer and look at the properties tab.
-Through a SQL Query you would look at the sys.configurations table:
+Through SQL Server Management Studio you would right-click on your instance in object explorer and look at the properties tab.
+Through a SQL Query you would see at the sys.configurations table: